The Co-operative Bank plc is authorised and regulated by the Prudential Regulation Authority and regulated by the Financial Conduct Authority.

 The Committee is committed to ongoing dialogue with shareholders and seeks the views of significant shareholders when any major changes are being contemplated and takes into account the views of significant shareholders when formulating and implementing the policy.

 The key features of the remuneration policy are as follows:

-- To develop the Annual Incentive Plan (AIP), strengthening its focus on the key short term goals required to support the Bank’s turnaround.
-The AIP will now be subject to deferral requirements for material risk takers, in line with regulatory requirements;
+- An Annual Incentive Plan (AIP) focusing on the key short term financial and non-financial goals required to support the Bank’s plan.
+The AIP is subject to pay-out process rules including deferral and payment in instruments for Material Risk Takers, in line with regulatory requirements;

 For the purposes of Article 89, the Bank operates in the United Kingdom.

 Public Disclosure of Return on Assets